 - Testing: Before being made public, codes must pass rigorous testing to remove errors and bugs.
 Acceptance tests are also run frequently.

-Benefits of using XP methodology are as stated:
+Benefits of using XP Methodology

 - Easy to work in unstable environments